Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Pods_Multi-Attach_Error.md

     kubectl -n services describe pod $POD_NAME
     ```

-    Example output:
+    Excerpt of example output:

     ```text
-    [...]

     Events:
       Type     Reason              Age   From                     Message
       ----     ------              ----  ----                     -------
       Normal   Scheduled           23s   default-scheduler        Successfully assigned services/cray-vault-0 to ncn-w003
       Warning  FailedAttachVolume  23s   attachdetach-controller  Multi-Attach error for volume "**pvc-186dc7a5-9c9a-450b-b856-4308c331b37**" Volume is already exclusively attached to one node and can't be attached to another
     ```

-    In this example, pvc-186dc7a5-9c9a-450b-b856-4308c331b37 is the PVC information required for the next step.
+    In this example, `pvc-186dc7a5-9c9a-450b-b856-4308c331b37` is the PVC information required for the next step.

-1. Retrieve the Ceph volume.
+1. (`ncn-mw#`) Retrieve the Ceph volume.

     ```bash
     PVC_NAME=pvc-186dc7a5-9c9a-450b-b856-4308c331b37